Soviet (council): Germany

-In the wake of World War I, the Social Democrats took power in Bavaria, setting up a "People's State" under the leadership of Kurt Eisner, a popular Jewish writer.
+In the wake of World War I, the Social Democrats took power in Bavaria, setting up the People's State of Bavaria under the leadership of Kurt Eisner, a popular Jewish writer.
 Eisner, an eccentric and well known figure in Munich, succeeded in carrying out a bloodless coup with a few hundred men on 7 November 1918, occupying the seat of parliament and government, and proclaiming a republic.
 He was assassinated three months after, whereupon a short-lived soviet republic was established by the Bavarian workers.

 On 1 May 1919, the German Army, along with local Bavarian Freikorps, overthrew the nascent republic, massacring several hundred persons in the process, including many non-Communist.
 A Social Democratic government was thereupon restored, however, political power passed to the Bavarian right.

 The political turmoil of post-war Bavaria was also the political springboard of Hitler's political career.
 Hitler, having returned to Munich in late November 1918, detested the soviet state (he elaborated on his aversion to it in his autobiographical work, Mein Kampf, where he also claimed he once narrowly avoided arrest by the state).
 After the fall of the soviet administration in Bavaria, Hitler began his "first more or less political activity", informing a military commission regarding those involved in the short-lived soviet state.
-This work might have ensured his future employment in the Munich Reichswehr as an "educational officer" whose task was combating "dangerous" ideas like communism, pacifism, and democracy, among the army's ranks (many soldiers had taken part in the German Revolution, in fact it was begun by German sailors).
+This work might have been what ensured his future employment with the Reichswehr in Munich as an "educational officer" whose task was combating "dangerous" ideas like communism, pacifism, and democracy among the army's ranks (many soldiers had taken part in the German Revolution; in fact it was sparked by mutinous German sailors).

 China

 After the Nanchang uprising, the term was also used by the Chinese Communists in the 1920s taking control in some parts of the country, which were later declared as the Chinese Soviet Republic in 1931.
-The CSR was China's first communist government in a structure that would later evolve into the People's Republic of China, but was ultimately wiped out by the Chinese Nationalist forces.
+The CSR was China's first communist government in a structure that would later evolve into the People's Republic of China.
+The Chinese Soviet Republic was dissolved on 22 September 1937 when the Chinese Communist Party issued, in the Second United Front, its manifesto on unity with the Kuomintang.

 In 1929, Deng Xiaoping led a short-lived soviet in Bama County.

 Elsewhere

 The term soon came to be used outside the former Russian Empire following 1917.
-The Limerick Soviet was formed in Ireland in 1919 at the beginning of the Irish War of Independence.
+The Limerick Soviet was formed in Ireland in 1919 at the beginning of the Irish War of Independence, and sprung up alongside a number of soviets in Ireland.
 A soviet republic was established in Bavaria on 7 April 1919.
 In 1920, the Workers' Dreadnought published "A Constitution for British Soviets" in preparation for the launch of the Communist Party (British Section of the Third International).
 Here the focus was on "household" soviets "[i]n order that mothers and those who are organisers of the family life of the community may be adequately represented."